-Was it already difficult to get from the Ikebukuro Station, into the building and find J-World Tokyo, it turns out to be even more challenging to find our way out again to the right street exit.
-We head towards another underground station being more conveniently located for next thing on our agenda!
+Was it already difficult to get from Ikebukuro Station to Sunshine City, enter the building and find J-World Tokyo, it turns out to be even more challenging to find our way out again to the right street exit!

-Tokyo One Piece Tower is another theme park dedicated to the anime characters from One Piece.
+Tokyo One Piece Tower is another theme park dedicated to the anime characters from One Piece (unfortunately no longer, since it has been permanently closed JUL 2020).
 It is located at the bottom of Tokyo Tower, so it is easy to combine a visit to the two attractions.
 You can even climb the stairs to the top of Tokyo Tower if you have the energy!
 We refrain from doing that and concentrate on the anime world instead.

-” Even a newbie like me gets to know Luffy in Tokyo One Piece Tower.”
+” Even newbies get to know Luffy in Tokyo One Piece Tower.”

 One of the weirder things, we are exposed to, seems to be one of the favourite activities among most of the Japanese visitors.

-We get equipped with a kind of talking toy creature (in Japanese!) which will take us to a number of challenges on site.
-One among us has a few very basic Japanese skills, and surprisingly enough we are actually able to both locate and even solve some of the weird challenges!
+We are equipped with a kind of talking toy creature (in Japanese!) which will take us to a number of challenges on site.
+One among us has very basic Japanese skills, and, surprisingly, we are actually able to both locate and even solve some of the weird challenges!

-The decorations are pretty amazing, and a self-guided tour around the site introduces us to the One Piece characters and quirky settings.
+The decorations are pretty amazing, and a self-guided tour introduces us to the One Piece characters and quirky settings.
 Among other places we physically enter a kitchen with a giant boar lying on the kitchen table!
 Not for the faint-hearted!

 During the next couple of hours we integrate into Luffy’s sphere (and all the other characters’).
 It is an interesting and funny universe, and it is absolutely fascinating to see the euphoria and joy – of both children and adults.
 The anime world is a significant side of Japan – whether you are a One Piece fan or not.
-When leaving, we are not in doubt: One Piece is really BIG in Japan!
+If we might have doubted, we are definitely not in doubt when leaving: One Piece is really BIG in Japan!

 Tokyo One Piece Tower opened in March 2015.
-It is a huge indoor amusement park inspired by the manga and anime series One Piece.
-It is a visit to the fictional universe of pirates, soldiers, rebels and others with supernatural or superhuman, impressive abilities.
+Being a huge indoor amusement park inspired by the manga and anime series One Piece, it is a visit to the fictional universe of pirates, soldiers, rebels and others with supernatural or superhuman, impressive abilities.

 Over 300 million copies of the popular One Piece manga books have reached the bookshelves and the fans throughout the years.
 The Tokyo One Piece Tower is the newest approach to give insight into the captivating world and let the fans meet and identify with the characters.
 Experience the Straw Hat Crew at Tongari Port, Luffy and Chopper, Zoro the swordsman, Usopp the sniper, Sanji the cook and Nami the navigator.
 It is a sheer paradise for otakus (fans).

 The theme park is conveniently located at the base of Tokyo Tower.
-It features theme based restaurants and cafés , shops with merchandise and live shows in addition to the intriguing attractions and games you can indulge in.
-It is a favored place among the Japanese visitors and you can easily spend half a day there.
+It features theme based restaurants and cafés, shops with merchandise and live shows in addition to the intriguing attractions and the whole lot of games you can indulge in.
+Tokyo One Piece Tower is a favoured place among the Japanese visitors and you can easily spend half a day there.